USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 #### JPROC compilation

-First, it is assumed that you have already installed and compiled the I/O API and netCDF libraries (see Section 3.2.3), or that these are already available from a previous CMAQ compilation.
+First, it is assumed that you have already installed and compiled the I/O API and netCDF libraries ([Chapter 5](CMAQ_OGD_ch05_sys_req.md#Table5-3)), or that these are already available from a previous CMAQ compilation.

-Section 3.3 provides an overview of how to install and compile the CMAQ programs for the tutorial simulation.
-Follow the steps outlined in Section 3.3 (summarized below) to compile new versions of JPROC:
+[Chapter 5](CMAQ_OGD_ch05_sys_req.md) provides an overview of how to install and compile the CMAQ programs for the tutorial simulation.
+Follow the steps outlined in Chapter 5 (summarized below) to compile new versions of JPROC:

 -   If you have not already done so, compile Bldmake, the CMAQ source code and compilation management program.
 This needs to be done only once—the first time CMAQ is installed.
 -   If needed, configure the JPROC build script to use the available I/O API and netCDF libraries.
--   Configure the JPROC build script for your application (using the options discussed in Section 5.6.2.2)
+-   Configure the JPROC build script for your application (using the options discussed in [Chapter 7](CMAQ_OGD_ch07_programs_libraries.md))
 -   Invoke the build script to create an executable:

 `./bldit.jproc`